dgerabagi/aiascent-dev/flattened_repo.md

 # Artifact A208: Anguilla Project - Image System Prompt
 # Date Created: C4
 # Author: AI Model & Curator
+# Updated on: C5 (Added Text Rendering Protocols and Cultural Allegories)

 - **Key/Value for A0:**
 - **Description:** The master system prompt for generating imagery for the Anguilla Project.
-It defines the "Solarpunk Caribbean" aesthetic, blending high-tech resilience with local culture and natural beauty.
+It defines the "Solarpunk Caribbean" aesthetic, emphasizing resilience, culture, and sovereignty, with specific protocols for rendering text and allegories.
 - **Tags:** anguilla, design, images, prompt engineering, system prompt, aesthetic, solarpunk

 ## 1. Overview